epage/cargo-script-mvs/0000-cargo-script.md

     like `cargo install` and use a consistent environment from run-to-run of the target?
-  - It would be relatively easy to get this with `.cargo/config.toml` but doing so for rustup would require a new proxy that understands `cargo-shell`s CLI.
+  - It would be relatively easy to get this with `.cargo/config.toml` but doing so for rustup would require a new proxy that understands `cargo-eval`s CLI.
   - This would also reduce unnecesary rebuilds when running a personal script (from `PATH`) in a project that has an unrelated `.cargo/config.toml`